BenjaminHelyer/implement-gatys-2015/README.md

 with independently by using the StyleExtractor class.

 # Style Extraction
-The key insights from the Gatys papers lie in the extraction of style, or more broadly, in the results related to the problem of texture transfer.
+The key insights from the Gatys papers lie in the extraction of style, or put differently, in the results related to the problem of texture transfer.

 Here's an example of generated style, where we started with a random white noise image and resulted in a style close to Van Gogh's Starry Night: